diefenbach/django-lfs/docs/user/concepts/products.rst

 Overview
 ========

-* Products are sold to the shop customer.
-* Products can belong to an arbitrary amount of categories.
-* Products can have an arbitrary amount of images.
-* Products can have an arbitrary amount of attachments.
-* Products can have :term:`portlets`.
+Products are provided for sale to the shop customer.
+Products are the central content object within LFS.
+All attributes of a product is managed here.
+For instance the prices, stock data, images and attachements.
+Please refer to the :doc:`product management interface </user/management/catalog/products>` to see all attributes of a product.

 .. _product-types-label: